Ifrane National Park: Climate

 Located in the Atlas Mountains, and affected by the cold north Atlantic current, Ifrane National Park has a continental-influenced warm-summer Mediterranean climate (Csb) with short, somewhat dry, warm summers and long, cool, damp winters.
 The nights can be severely cold in winter.
 The winter highs rarely exceed 10 C in December–February.

 Because of its elevation, the area experiences snow during the winter months and a cooler climate during the summer (not as hot as in the nearby regions).

 Owing to the area's elevation and proximity to the north Atlantic Ocean, rainfall is very heavy whenever frontal systems affect the region.
 Precipitation patterns follow the classic Mediterranean range, from October to April.
 The park also receives high snowfall starting as early as October and lasting well into spring season.
 The annual average temperature does not exceed 11 C.

 The city of Ifrane holds the record of the lowest temperature ever observed in Africa: -23.9 C on February 11, 1935.

-Flora
+Flora and fauna

-The area has 1015 different plant species including the Atlas Cedar (Cedrus Atlantica), the Evergreen Oak (Quercus Ilex), the Algerian Oak (Quercus Canariensis), the Maritime Pine (Pinus Pinaster), and the Spanish Juniper (Juniperus Thunifera).
+The area has 1015 different plant species including the Atlas Cedar (Cedrus atlantica), the Evergreen Oak (Quercus ilex), the Algerian Oak (Quercus canariensis), the Maritime Pine (Pinus pinaster), and the Spanish Juniper (Juniperus thurifera).
 Other tree species that exist in the park include the Montpellier maple, the yew, and the holly.